listener-js/listener/docs/README.md

 export const hello = new Hello()
 ```

-If you were to make this class into a library, the `Listener` dependency should only be a `devDependency` (for its types).
+If you were to make this class into a library, the `Listener` dependency should only be a soft `devDependency` for its types.

 ## Accessing other listeners